 Types of Visits

 Visits requested by the IRB, ORSP staff, institutional official, and department chairs, etc. generally due to concerns regarding study compliance and/or subject rights and welfare.
-For cause visits may also be initiated due to complaints, repeated errors or a lack of responsiveness by the Principle Investigator to IRB/ORSP requests.
+For cause visits may also be initiated due to complaints, repeated errors or a lack of responsiveness by the Principal Investigator to IRB/ORSP requests.

 More narrow reviews of research activities that concentrate on direct research subject impact.
 The informed consent process (including documentation, observation), recruitment, or treatment outcomes could each be object of a focused review.
 This type of review is not prompted by a specific concern or issue and is similar to routine review.